 I spent the next several weeks visiting him and letting him get use to me, then on July 18th, I got the call that he could go home with me!
 I brought him home to meet his big sister, Sophia, for the first time, and….
 Well….
 She was less than thrilled.
 She wasn’t mean to him, she just simply refused to acknowledge his existence.
 If he came into a room, she’d get up and leave.
 If he went outside, she’d come inside.
 She was just not having any of it.
 I have to give Beau credit, he kept trying to engage her and get her to play with him, and then eventually, when he realized that she just wasn’t going to give in, he just started trying to be in the same room with her.
 He’d go over lay near her, sit as close to her as she’d allow….

-Now, before I go on, I just want to clarify a few things before I have the “holier than thou” dog owners jump on me.
-I knew that Sophia would eventually come around.
+Now, before I go on, I just want to clarify a few things: I knew that Sophia would eventually come around.
 Introducing Sophia to anything new takes time and patience.
 She is very slow to warm up to new things, people, and places.
 BUT I also knew that she would never be aggressive to anyone or any dog.
 She’s not mean or territorial.
 She’s a spoiled princess who likes her environment to stay the same and she enjoys being the center of attention.
 If I thought for one minute that she would be mean or wouldn’t eventually warm up to the puppy, I wouldn’t have brought him home.
 I know my dog.
-So chill.

 Anyway, back to the story at hand.
 I kept at it, giving them both time to adjust.
 Beau slowly wore her down.
 You could tell that all he wanted in the world was to get close to the “big shepherd” aka his new sister.
 I made sure that Sophia knew that the arrival of the new puppy didn’t mean that she would be left out and not get attention.
 After about a month, Sophia all of a sudden started playing with Beau.
 Since then, they have gotten along splendidly and she has taught him so much.